Electric Power Utility Technology Program

-- Learn more and get your questions answered at an information session.
+- Learn more and get your questions answered at a virtual information session.

 - During the BHCC application process, you’ll need to provide your final high school transcript with graduation date and official transcripts from any previous colleges and universities attended.

-- Satisfy the College Placement Test (CPT).
-Visit the Assessment Center website to review waiver options or review practice materials.
+- Satisfy the Selective Program Instructions.
+Visit the website to review waiver options or review practice materials.

 - Admissions to the Electric Power Utility Technology (EPUT) program is selective and not guaranteed.
 Applicants must test into college level math and English or submit proof that this requirement has been met by previous coursework.